getflywheel/local-components/src/TertiaryNav/README.md

+The TertiaryNav component follows a two-column master/detail pattern with a nav menu in the left column and content associated the active menu item displayed in the right column.
+React Router 4 is used for routing and the props used for TertiaryNavItem mirror that API.

 Simple example where the TertiaryNav Items in the left column change the content (via the __component__ prop) in the right column.

 ```js